 Choosing the right CoE operating model

 Automation Centers of Excellence is meant to be central units of direction for systemic change.
-Following are three commonly used models for operating a CoE:
+The following are three commonly used models for operating a CoE:

 - Centralized Model: Everything is performed by a central team, which directs the enterprise-wide actions.
 While this can be an efficient way of deploying projects, the team might be too far away from everyday operations to understand the nuanced friction that can come when the projects are rolled out.

-- Decentralized Model: This is not a Center of Excellence by design, but an attempt to create bodies that supervise project initiatives, implementation, and best-practices across all functions.
-While this can add the detailed perspective specific to each function, it also results in redundant processes that consume unnecessary resources.
+- Decentralized Model: This is not a Center of Excellence by design, but an attempt to create bodies that supervise project initiatives, implementation, and best practices across all functions.
+While this can add a detailed perspective specific to each function, it also results in redundant processes that consume unnecessary resources.

 - Federated Model: The federated model entails a centralized group that provides enterprise-wide guidance.
 But the implementation is done by a solutions factory, which works in tandem with each function or business unit in the company.
-This way, the scaling and planning is done at the organizational level, but the nuanced understanding of everyday operations is not lost.
+This way, the scaling, and planning are done at the organizational level, but the nuanced understanding of everyday operations is not lost.